sceptri/GraphDataStructure/README.md

 My try at doing graph data structure

-I may be doing everything wrong, but hopefully I'm not :)

-I need to add commments like everywhere though
+It's incorrectly done as array, not as linked list so it will need to be reworked, but probably in different repository